harshinibabu2003/ESMNGly__Prediction_glycosylation_binding_site_model/README.md

-# 🧬 ESMNGly — N-Glycosylation Binding Site Prediction Model
+# 🧬ESMNGly-N-Glycosylation Binding Site Prediction Model

 **ESMNGly** is a deep learning-based tool that predicts **N-glycosylation binding sites** in proteins.
 Using **advanced sequence embeddings** from the **pretrained protein language model ESM-2** (Evolutionary Scale Modeling)